Hot and cold Therapy

 What is Hot and Cold Therapy?

 Heat and cold therapy is a recommended treatment for pain occurring due to muscle and joint damage.
 Using a hot water bottle or heated pads is common in hot therapy.
 On the other hand, cold therapy involves cold water bottles, pads cooled in the refrigerator, or cold water.
-Alternation of hot and cold therapy enhances blood flow to the site of pain or injury.
+Alternation of heat and cold therapy enhances blood flow to the site of pain or injury.

 While cold treatment reduces the blood flow and inflammation, heat therapy enhances the blood flow and allows the muscles to relax.
 Applying hot or cold therapy alternatively helps in reducing pain related to exercises.
 The heat applied must be tolerable, and avoid applying ice on the skin directly.
-Alternating patterns of heat and ice therapy is also called contrasting therapy.
-Heat therapy is effective for treating chronic pain and cold therapy can be used to treat inflamed or swollen muscles and joints.
+Alternating patterns of heat and ice therapy are also called contrasting therapy.
+Heat therapy is effective for treating chronic pain, and cold therapy can be used to treat inflamed or swollen muscles and joints.
 Cold therapy is effective when applied within 48 hours of the injury.

-Types of Hot and Cold Therapy:
+Types of Hot and Cold Therapy

 Applying heat to an inflamed part dilates the blood vessels, promotes blood flow, and relaxes the tight and sore muscles.
 With increased blood circulation, the body eliminates the lactic acid buildup occurring after some exercises.
 Heat therapy is more effective for treating chronic pain conditions.
 The types of heat therapy are: